pragmaticrenegade/Recon-Framework/README.md

 📜 Attribution & Trademark Notice
 All integrated tools used within this framework (including Nmap, Subfinder, Assetfinder, WhatWeb, etc.) are the property of their respective owners.
 Original copyrights, licenses, and trademarks apply to each underlying binary and component utilized by this toolkit.
 I would love to hear your feedback, feature recommendations, or code contributions on GitHub!

+🚀 Quick Start: Install & Execute
+Run the following unified command block to install all dependencies, configure script permissions, and run a full framework verification test:

+Bash
+# 1. Install all system tools and Python dependencies
+sudo apt update && sudo apt install -y whois dnsutils host whatweb curl wget nmap subfinder assetfinder && pip install fpdf2

+# 2. Grant executable permissions to the script
+chmod +x recon_framework.py

+# 3. Verify the installation by running a quick help check
+./recon_framework.py --help
+📝 Breakdown of what this does: apt install -y ...: Automatically provisions every single CLI tool required by the script from your table in one go.

+chmod +x: Converts the raw Python script into a standalone executable binary format so you don't have to keep typing python3.

+./recon_framework.py --help: Directly executes the script using its internal env header (#!/usr/bin/env -S python3) to print the banner and options, confirming your environment is 100% ready.